Detroit cash bail reforms to strike at racial inequality - NewsBreak

 Detroit cash bail reforms to strike at racial inequality

-Both sides say the reforms strike at racial inequality in the criminal legal system.
-On any given day in Wayne County, which includes Detroit, the nation's Blackest city, nearly three-quarters of those jailed are Black, a proportion much higher than their share of the population.
+Both sides say the reforms, to be announced Tuesday, strike at racial inequality in the criminal legal system.
+On any given day in Detroit, the nation’s Blackest city, nearly three-quarters of those jailed are Black, a proportion much higher than their share of the population.

-The agreement requires the court to reform bail practices, including limiting its ability to impose unaffordable bail on defendants.
-Advocates say it could be a model for court systems nationwide, where race and wealth are significant factors in the administration of justice.
+If the reforms narrow that disparity, it could be a model for court systems nationwide, where race and wealth are significant factors in the administration of justice, advocates say.

-Detroit’s 36th District Court, the American Civil Liberties Union and The Bail Project, a nonprofit that pays bail for people in need, said the status quo wreaks unnecessary havoc on defendants’ jobs, homes and families.
+Detroit’s 36th District Court, the American Civil Liberties Union and The Bail Project, a nonprofit that pays bail for people in need, said in interviews ahead of Tuesday’s announcement that the status quo wreaks unnecessary havoc on defendants’ jobs, homes and families.

 “This is a historic agreement that we believe can and should be a template for how courts around the country can adapt their bail practices to what is lawful, constitutional and sensible,” said Phil Mayor, senior staff attorney for the Michigan ACLU.